mdawn/IPchecker/README.md

 The browser returns:

-`STATUS = DENIED, Incoming IP 1.1.4.22 maps to ISO country code CN WHITELIST REFERENCE = CA,CN,US,GB,AU`
+`STATUS = DENIED, Incoming IP 1.1.4.22 maps to ISO country code CN WHITELIST REFERENCE = CA,US,GB,SE,AU`

 Uh oh!
 Looks like our incoming IP address is from ountry code `CN`.
 That's not in our list.
 DENIED!